Stokes Twins: Philanthropy and community work

 Several videos incorporate charitable acts—such as funding year-long leases for homeless crew members and buying vehicles for friends—in addition to off-camera donations the twins say are made privately.
 They have appeared at Southern California food-bank drives and were among influencers promoting #TeamSeas in 2022.
 The Stokes Twins were also lead creators in supporting the #TeamWater initiative in 2025, which helped raise $40,000,000 for clean water for 2,000,000 people.

 Public image

+Critical reception

-Commentators praise the twins’ production values and rapid global growth, while noting earlier criticism for thumbnail designs that closely resembled those of larger creators.
-In a 2025 interview the brothers said they now spend “at least six hours” sketching each thumbnail to ensure originality.
+Commentators praise the twins' production values and rapid global growth, while noting earlier criticism for thumbnail designs that closely resembled those of larger creators.
+In a 2025 interview the brothers said they now spend "at least six hours" sketching each thumbnail to ensure originality.
+In Forbes' 2024 Top Creators list, the twins ranked #5.
+In Forbes' 2025 Top Creators list, the Stokes Twins ranked #19, with the magazine estimating their 12-month earnings at roughly $20 million.
+In Forbes' 2026 Top Creators list, the twins ranked #18.

 Legal issues

-In October 2019 the twins filmed a prank in Irvine, California that onlookers mistook for a bank robbery.
-In August 2020 they were charged with false imprisonment and reporting a false emergency.
-Both pleaded guilty to a misdemeanor in April 2021, receiving 160 hours of community service and one year of probation.
-YouTube temporarily demonetised the channel but restored ads later that year.
+In October 2019, the twins filmed a prank in Irvine, California that onlookers mistook for a bank robbery.
+In the video the twins were dressed in black clothing with ski masks, carrying duffle bags filled with cash and pretended to rob a bank and then order an Uber to drive away.
+The brothers were issued a warning and released but repeated their behavior hours later on the University of California, Irvine campus prompting additional emergency response calls.
+In August 2020, they were charged with false imprisonment and reporting a false emergency.
+Both pleaded guilty to a misdemeanor.
+In April 2021, receiving 160 hours of community service and one year of probation.
+YouTube temporarily demonetized the channel but restored ads later that year.